openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_gpio.rst

 - The SETGPIO CSR (address 0x000) sets a specified pin high.
 - The CLRGPIO CSR (address 0x004) sets a specified pin low.
 - The TOGGPIO CSR (address 0x008) toggles the state of a specified pin.
-- The gpio_out output signal reflects the current output state of the GPIO pins with output enabled.
+- The gpio_out output signal reflects the current output state of the GPIO pins with output enabled via DIR bitfield of SETDIR CSR.
 - If a output is not enabled for a pin, the corresponding bit in the OUT0 CSR will be 0, as the output value is not applicable for it.

 Interrupt Generation